temporalio/cli/temporalcli/commandsmd/commands.md

 * `--sqlite-pragma` (string[]) -
   SQLite pragma statements in "PRAGMA=VALUE" format.
 * `--dynamic-config-value` (string[]) -
-  Dynamic configuration value in "KEY=VALUE" format.
+  Dynamic configuration value in 'KEY="VALUE"' format.
-  KEY is an unquoted string identifier.
-  VALUE is a JSON string.
+  KEY is a string, VALUE is JSON.
   For example, "YourKey=\"YourStringValue\"".
 * `--log-config` (bool) -
   Log the server config to stderr.